 |

-Hiking near Portland, OR: A Complete Guide for First Timers
+Hiking Around Portland: A Complete Guide for First Timers

 The point is, no matter what kind of hike you’re in the mood for, you’ll find it near Portland.